 Here is a little personal reflection on how life sometimes prepares you for the unexpected:

 I am German so bread has always been a big part of my life.
 It makes up most of the German diet or at least how I know it.
 My teenage years, I spent all my free time dancing and doing ballet.
-This also involved watching what you eat and my mother was very clever, she taught me that if I eat the right things in balance they will make me strong, fit and healthy.
-When I got to university, there was less ballet available although I was very lucky in finding a fantastic teacher but I also got very enthusiastic about body building.
+This also involved watching what you eat and my mother was very clever: she taught me that if I eat the right things in balance they will make me strong, fit and healthy.
+When I started university, there was less ballet available although I was very lucky in finding a fantastic teacher but I also got very enthusiastic about body building.
 To be honest, I absolutely love it!
-However, to get natural body building and your physique right it is crucial to know your nutrition, when and what to eat.
+However, to get natural body building and your physique right, it is crucial to know your nutrition, when and what to eat.
 Otherwise, all your hard work in the gym will not pay off.
-I learnt everything I could all about the optimum foods and what works best for me because it is different for everyone.
+I learnt everything I could about the most optimum foods and what works best for me because it is different for everyone.

 Ballet and Body Building are my personal passions, I did not do any of them professionally nor claiming I have done but they are my sanity, my strength and my zen. …after my family but we all need some Me Time, don’t we.